ifly6/Communique/README.md

 	`NationStates JavaTelegram (maintained by Imperium Anglorum, used by <client key>)`

 ## Changelog ##
-While there will be a version number, currently, there is no such number, since, for obvious reasons, we are still in alpha.
-Version numbers will start after the program is released.
+The following are the various changelogs from various version of Communique:

 1. Version 1 comes in three flavours, Communiqué (GUI), Morse (old CLI), and Marconi (new CLI).
    - Communiqué has support for the keys, variable flags, and the saving and loading of the program configuration.
    - Morse does not do any of this.
 It only has support for a simple list of recipients without support for loading or saving of anything more than the client key.
    - Marconi is a headless client.
 It will only accept valid files from Communiqué and then read those files and use all the data in them.
 It does not write these files (other than updating their sent lists).
-   - Note that Morse will likely be phased out in favour of just Communiqué and Marconi.
+   - Note that Morse will likely be phased out in favour of just Communiqué and Marconi. *Edit: Morse no longer exists.*

 2. Version 2 is a change due to the introduction of a new operator which is written to file.
 The `->` operator, signifying 'in', cannot be parsed by version 1 parsers, and hence, necessitated a change in the version number.
    - Added `->` modifier, signifying 'in', e.g. `region:europe -> wa:members` would return 'nations of Europe in WA:members' and `region:europe -> wa:delegates` would return the Delegate of Europe.
 Due to the way the 'both' function works, it is commutative.